 Bullying can take many forms.
 Examples include:

-Social: spreading rumors, leaving people out on purpose, breaking up friendships
+Social or Friend: spreading rumors, leaving people out on purpose, breaking up friendships

 Physical: hitting, punching, shoving

 Cyber-bullying: using the Internet, mobile phones or other digital technologies to harm others

 An act of bullying may fit into more than one of these groups.

 What Can You Do If You Are Being Bullied?

 Nobody likes to be picked on.
 What can you do?

 1. Kids who bully want you to be upset.
 So don't give them the power!
 Even if you feel scared or upset, try not to show it.